amaranand360/Ecom-amazon-react-app-project/README.md

 # 🚀 Getting Started
  To get started with the project, clone this repository to your local machine and run npm install to install the required dependencies.
 You can then start the development server by running npm start.

+ # Installation and Usage

+<h3> To use this project, follow these steps:</h3>

+    - Clone the repository: git clone https://github.com/amaranand360/amazon-clone-react-app-project.git
+    - Install the dependencies: npm install
+    - Start the development server: npm start

 # 🔨 Built With
 - React JS - A JavaScript library for building user interfaces
+- Firebase for user authentication
 - Firebase - A mobile and web application development platform
 - React-Bootstrap - I Use React-Bootstrap for image carousels